pmonnin/dbpedia-ontologies-mining/README.md

 ### Lattice Statistics

-It is possible to (re)compute statistics on a lattice that has previously been generated with the lattice greation program.
+It is possible to (re)compute statistics on a lattice that has previously been generated with the lattice generation program.
 To execute this program, use the following command:

 ```shell
 java dbpediaanalyzer.main.LatticeStatisticsComputation lattice output
 ```

-* *lattice*: the lattice on which statistics will be computed (previsouly generated with lattice greation program)
+* *lattice*: the lattice on which statistics will be computed (previously generated with lattice generation program)
 * *output*: file used to store computed lattice statistics

 ### Data Set Statistics